 9. And what about animal testing?

 It is complicated.
-There is probably a lot that we have yet to discover on the impact of sun and sunscreens on our health and the enviroment.
+There is probably a lot that we have yet to discover on the impact of sun and sunscreens on our health and the environment.
 The recommendation from the Amaranth team is that you consider using a natural mineral based cream.
-We recommend and stock the certified organic range by Green People, along with Badger, Accorelle and the new REN Clean Marine SPF 30.
-These non pore clogging, chemical and fragrance free creams offer UVA and UVB protection without an enviromental impact.
+We recommend and stock the certified organic range by Green People, along with SKN-RG Pure Shield, NEOM Great Day Glow and We Love The Planet SPF 20.
+These non pore clogging, chemical and fragrance free creams offer UVA and UVB protection without an environmental impact.
 Green People work with the Marine Conservation Society which is a charity dedicated to protect our seas, shores and wildlife read more here

 Find us at 19 Bramhall Lane South, Bramhall SK7 1AL